linroger/FinanceCompendium/VIII. Portfolio Management/Philosophy/Warren-buffet-case-2015-harvard-business-school.md

 # Warren E. Buffett, 2015

 On August 10, 2015, Warren E. Buffett, chair and CEO of Berkshire Hathaway Inc., announced that Berkshire Hathaway would acquire the aerospace-parts supplier Precision Castparts Corporation (PCP).
-In Buffett's largest deal ever, Berkshire would purchase all of PCP's outstanding shares for  $235 per share in cash, a \(21\%$  premium over the trading price a day earlier.
-The bid valued PCP's equity at \)32.3 billion. $^{1}$  The total transaction value would be $37.2 billion, including assuming PCP's outstanding debt—this was what analysts called the "enterprise value."
+In Buffett's largest deal ever, Berkshire would purchase all of PCP's outstanding shares for  \$235 per share in cash, a \(21\%$  premium over the trading price a day earlier.
+The bid valued PCP's equity at \)32.3 billion. $^{1}$  The total transaction value would be \$37.2 billion, including assuming PCP's outstanding debt—this was what analysts called the "enterprise value."
 "I've admired PCP's operation for a long time.
 For good reasons, it is the supplier of choice for the world's aerospace industry, one of the largest sources of American exports," $^{2}$  Buffett said.
-After the announcement, Berkshire Hathaway's Class A $^{3}$  shares moved down  $1.1\%$  at market open, a loss in market value of $4.05 billion. $^{4}$  PCP's share price jumped  $19.2\%$  at the news; $^{5}$  the S&P 500 Composite Index opened up  $0.2\%$ .
+After the announcement, Berkshire Hathaway's Class A $^{3}$  shares moved down  $1.1\%$  at market open, a loss in market value of \$4.05 billion. $^{4}$  PCP's share price jumped  $19.2\%$  at the news; $^{5}$  the S&P 500 Composite Index opened up  $0.2\%$ .
 Exhibit 1 illustrates the recent share-price performance for Berkshire Hathaway, PCP, and the S&P 500 Index.
 Exhibit 2 presents recent consolidated financial statements for the firm.

 The acquisition of PCP, Berkshire Hathaway's largest deal ever, renewed public interest in its sponsor, Buffett.
 In many ways, he was an anomaly.
-One of the richest individuals in the world (with an estimated net worth of about  $66.5 billion according to Forbes), he was also respected and even beloved.
+One of the richest individuals in the world (with an estimated net worth of about  \$66.5 billion according to Forbes), he was also respected and even beloved.
 Though he had accumulated perhaps the best investment record in history (a compound annual increase in wealth for Berkshire Hathaway of \(21.6\%$  from 1965 to 2014),<sup>6</sup> Berkshire Hathaway paid him only \)100,000 per year to serve as its CEO.
 While Buffett and other insiders controlled  $39.5\%$  of Berkshire Hathaway, he ran the company in the interests of all shareholders.
 "We will not take cash compensation, restricted stock, or option grants that would make our results superior to [those of Berkshire's investors]," Buffett said.
 "I will keep well over  $99\%$  of my net worth in Berkshire.
 My wife and I have never sold a share nor do we intend to."<sup>7</sup>

 1 The difference between enterprise value and equity value is the amount of debt outstanding.
-On August 10, 2015, PCP's debt amounted to about $4.9 billion—this differs from the debt indicated in Exhibit 9, which was dated March 31, 2015.
+On August 10, 2015, PCP's debt amounted to about \$4.9 billion—this differs from the debt indicated in Exhibit 9, which was dated March 31, 2015.
-2 Tomi Kilgore, "Warren Buffett's $3.72 Billion Buy of Precision Castparts is His Biggest Buyout Ever," Marketwatch, August 10, 2015 http://www.marketwatch.com/story/warren-buffetts-372-billion-buy-of-precision-castparts-is-his-biggest-buyout-deal-ever-2015-08-10 (accessed Dec.
+2 Tomi Kilgore, "Warren Buffett's \$3.72 Billion Buy of Precision Castparts is His Biggest Buyout Ever," Marketwatch, August 10, 2015 http://www.marketwatch.com/story/warren-buffetts-372-billion-buy-of-precision-castparts-is-his-biggest-buyout-deal-ever-2015-08-10 (accessed Dec.
 12, 2016).
 3 Each Class A common share is entitled to one vote per share.
 Class B common stock possesses dividend and distribution rights equal to one-fifteen-hundredth (1/1,500) of such rights of Class A common stock.
 Each Class B common share possesses voting rights equivalent to one-ten-thousandth (1/10,000) of the voting rights of a Class A share.
-<sup>4</sup> The per-share change in Berkshire Hathaway's Class A share price at the date of the announcement was $1,895.
+<sup>4</sup> The per-share change in Berkshire Hathaway's Class A share price at the date of the announcement was \$1,895.
 The company had 811,755 Class A shares outstanding and 1,247,366,163 Class B shares outstanding.
 Class B common shares are equivalent to 1/1500th of Class A common shares.
-5 The per-share change in PCP share price after the announcement was  $37.28.
-The stock closed at$ 193.88 on August 7, 2015, and opened on August 10, 2015, at $231.16.
+5 The per-share change in PCP share price after the announcement was  \$37.28.
+The stock closed at\$ 193.88 on August 7, 2015, and opened on August 10, 2015, at \$231.16.
 In comparison, the annual average total return on all large stocks from 1965 to the end of 2014 was  $9.9\%$ .
 (See Warren Buffett, annual letter to shareholders, 2014.)
 <sup>7</sup> Warren Buffett, annual letter to shareholders, 2001.
 Warren Buffett has since pledged to donate  $99\%$  of his net worth to philanthropic foundations.
 See <http://givingpledge.org>.